octopwn/octopwn-wasm-documentation/docs/plugins/servers/relay.md

 ### What Is NTLM Relaying?
 NTLM relaying is a type of Man-in-the-Middle (MitM) attack where an attacker captures NTLM authentication requests from a victim and forwards them to a target server.
 This allows the attacker to authenticate as the victim on the target system.
 However, note that:

 - NTLM authentication cannot be relayed back to the originating machine.
-- NTLM relaying is viable only if SMB signing, HTTP signing, or LDAP signing is **not enforced** on the target systems.
+- NTLM relaying is viable only if SMB signing, or LDAP signing is **not enforced** on the target systems. (of course depending on what you want it may be enough if one machine on the network has one of these unenforced)

 !!! info
 	For more information, see: [The Hacker Recipes - NTLM Relay](https://www.thehacker.recipes/ad/movement/ntlm/relay)

 ### LDAP Relaying
 LDAP relaying involves forwarding NTLM authentication requests to an LDAP server to modify directory entries or escalate privileges.
 It requires:

 - The target LDAP server must have signing disabled.
 - The relayed account must have sufficient privileges to perform the intended operations.